We have so much to reflect on about adaptation and change from the first wave of the COVID-19 pandemic, and the procurement mayhem that occurred.

 In Nassim Nicholas Taleb’s book, Antifragile, he talks about Black Swans, described as “large-scale unpredictable and irregular events of massive consequences.”
 When we think of other Black Swan events – the world wars, the internet and global financial crisis – they all profoundly shaped our world and disrupted companies to either thrive or demise.

 Above: the opposite of fragility is not robustness or resilience, but antifragility (source: Leading Edge Forum)

-COVID-19’s universal threat to humankind. which spread through 114 countries within three months, profoundly impacted lives and caused financial instability and job losses worldwide.
+COVID-19’s universal threat to humankind. which spread through 114 countries within the first three months, has profoundly impacted lives and caused financial instability and job losses worldwide.

-Decisive actions to mitigate and contain the virus placed new challenges and added obligations on businesses and households – from mass immobilisation and remote working, to distance learning and contactless deliveries.
+Decisive actions to mitigate and contain the virus – and its seemingly endless mutations – has placed new challenges and added obligations on businesses and households – from mass immobilization and remote working, to distance learning and contactless deliveries.